-I was contacted in 1995 by a rifle and safari customer who related that his father’s law firm had taken a Pro Bono case of a poor African American.
+I was contacted in 1995 by a rifle and safari customer who related that his father’s law firm had taken the Pro Bono case of a poor African American.
 They needed a firearms expert and a terminal ballistics expert.
 The defendant had two prior convictions for burglary and this charge of 2nd degree murder would send him away for life WPOP.
 After perusing the evidence (autopsy photographs and various reports), I took the case.

-After his last previous release from prison, the defendant had found the Lord, and found a church that was helping him get straight.
-That church helped cement his Faith and got him a job at the local Coca Cola bottling plant.
-Knowing that he would need an attorney, the church held fund raising drives and came to the firm with all the money they had, $250.00.
+After his last previous release from prison, the defendant had found the Lord.
+He also found a church that was helping him get straight.
+That church helped cement his Faith and got him a job as a pallet handler at the local Coca Cola bottling plant.
+Knowing that he would need an attorney, the church held fund raising drives and came to the firm with all the money they had, $250.

 When the defense started, the defense attorney brought the lab expert back to the stand and forced the lab expert to admit (using their own Griess test results) that the shooting did not happen as the prosecution witnesses stated; ie. the shot was not fired from 15 feet across the room but the muzzle of the revolver was close to the deceased’s chest and pointed at a down angle.
 The defense attorney did the same thing using the autopsy photographs showing the debridement pattern around the entry wound.
 We also got into the record that, in gunfight dynamics, when a victim grabs the handgun barrel, he has greater leverage than the assailant.
 The grip of the handgun breaks free of the thumb and 3 fingers of the assailant; but the assailant’s trigger finger remains inside the trigger guard.
 Consequently, the assailant actually shoots himself if there is a discharge.

 As the defense presentation continued, the Prosecutor became enraged, seized a demonstration cap pistol from the evidence table, and convinced the Judge to allow him to continue.
 The Prosecutor stood the defendant up, pointed the cap pistol at him and dared the defendant to save himself.
-In one move, the defendant swiped at the pistol barrel and the cap fired as the barrel was pointing down, just in front of the Prosecutor’s collarbone; exactly as I had theorized and testified, and exactly as the autopsy photographs and Griess Test showed.
+In one move, the defendant grabbed at the pistol barrel and the cap fired as the barrel was pointing down, just in front of the Prosecutor’s collarbone; exactly as I had theorized and testified, and exactly as the autopsy photographs and Griess Test showed.
 The courtroom went dead silent.
 The prosecutor went back to his table looking like a whipped puppy.